joachim-gassen/botex/README.md

 If you have success running botex with other models, please let us know so that we can add them to the list.

 The default model that botex uses is `gpt-4o-2024-08-06`.
-If you want to use a different model, you can specify it in the `run_single_bot()` or `run_bots_on_session()` call by providing the model string from the table above as `model` parameter.
+If you want to use a different model, you can specify it in the `run_single_bot()` or `run_bots_on_session()` call by providing the model name from the table above as `model` parameter.
 In any case, you have to provide the API key for the model that you want to use.

 ## Using Local Models with llama.cpp